TatianaTylosky/launch-your-first-website/guide.md

 }
 ```

+##Key Positioning and Layout Take-aways:

+Your site is almost complete.
+The HTML is well organized and your CSS has positioned all of your elements to match your design's layout.
+You're well on your way.
+Before moving onto adjusting typography, recap a few important points from this assignment.

+- Use appropriate HTML tags to incorporate "Semantic HTML".

+- Use "classes" to link specific HTML elements to CSS selectors.
+Stack several CSS classes into one selector so they all have the same styles.

+- Target certain tags within a class by using the class > element selector, i.e. .social > li to target all of the list items within the ".social" class.

+- Use display: inline-block; to have all the items within a list display in a single horizontal line.

+- Use "em" instead of any fixed measurements (pt, inches, etc.)
+Although relative, 1 em is usually equivalent to 16pt font size
+Each block level element has 3 levels of space around it -- 1) padding, 2) border, and 3) margin.

+- Make block elements bigger by adding padding to move the border out.
+(The text won't get bigger, but the border around the text will grow.)

+- Adjust margins to push other elements away from your element.
+Margins keep the border the same but add additional space.

+- The best way to center a section is to 1) define the section's width, 2) margin-right: auto;, and 3) margin-left: auto;.

+- Before moving to the next section, Typography, let's make sure that our HTML is identical.

 ##Upgrade your font

 Change the font of the entire document to Helvetica Neue.
 At the very top of the CSS page add: